nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 ### Initialize configuration
 There are several ways to generate your configuration file.
 You can type your commands according to the terminal prompts, or you can set it all automatically from the start.
 In any case, we advise you to start by creating a new project folder.
+Here, we will name the new folder `qhub-test`.

 On your terminal run:
 ```shell